Assad's ghost militia strikes fear into Syria revolt

 AMMAN Tattooed youths with AK-47s descend from hilltops onto villages pounded by Syrian artillery and break into homes, slit the throats of women and children or hack them to death.
 They leave, sometimes carrying bodies to hide traces of the massacre.

-Accounts like this from witnesses and opposition campaigners are heard with mounting frequency in north and central Syria, centers of the 15-month revolt against President Bashar al-Assad.
+Accounts like this from witnesses and opposition campaigners are heard with mounting frequency in north and central Syria, centres of the 15-month revolt against President Bashar al-Assad.

 Invariably, activists blame the feared "shabbiha" militia, the most ruthless opponents of the uprising.